 If I forget my PIN, do I still have access to my bitcoins?

-If you forget your PIN, you will no longer be able to use your KeepKey.
-You will, however, still be able to recover your bitcoins from the recovery sentence.
+If you forget your PIN, you will be locked out of your KeepKey.
+You will, however, still be able to recover your bitcoins with the recovery sentence.

 How many private keys and wallets can be stored on my KeepKey?